tytydraco/yessleep/out/My_Husband_Will_Not_Stop_Glaring_At_Me_In_The_Middle_Of_The_Night.md

 "Help...
 I see you..."

 I panicked.
-If I called this in, I'd lose everything, everything being Jake and we had built.
+If I called this in, I'd lose everything, everything being Jake and what we had built.
 I'd go to jail possibly for life.

 I looked around at my surroundings.
 Mostly woods, a few houses farther down the road, completely darken.
 No lights, no people, no witnesses.